 Active-duty military service members, professional fire and police department workers, and some public government officers who serve full-time in their positions are exempted from federal jury duty.
 Individuals who have served on a federal jury in the past two years, are aged 71 and older, or are volunteer first responders generally may request to be excused from service, but policies vary by district court.
 State and local courts impose their own rules but generally also exempt individuals based on age, disability, or their positions in public office.

 Do you have confidential questions about how your criminal background might affect your eligibility for U.S. citizenship?
-Our citizenship partner RapidVisa can guide you through the entire naturalization process and answer any questions you may have.
+We’ve joined forces with RapidVisa and together we can guide you through the entire naturalization process and answer any questions you may have.